 Be classy.
 Make a graceful exit.
 Stiff upper lip and right foot forward.
 Whatever other platitudes a quote generator can vomit up for you.

 It sounds so great.
 You can just transition from romantic interests or lovers to friends.
 Fairly painless, all in all.
 You’ll still exchange funny pictures and wish each other Merry Christmas.
 Chat a few times a week and send inappropriate birthday greetings.
 It’s actually better than any romantic relationship!

 You guys.
 It’s the best.

 But it’s not.
 There is no getting out intact, maybe not even alive – not at first.
-In all my research for writing American Girl, the two women (out of 23) who’d remained friends with their former partners became friends after a year or more of radio silence.
+In all my research for writing a recent novel, the two women (out of 23) who’d remained friends with their former partners became friends after a year or more of radio silence.
 There was no magical rom-com transition after some tissues and a sentimental hug session.
 They had a regular, missionary position heart shredding just like the rest of us mere mortals.
 They got depressed.
 They cried.
 They questioned every fight, each nag.

 They questioned everything about themselves, their worth.

 Better Together offers so many amazing benefits.
 It’s special because it can’t happen with just anyone.
 We all have friends; some of us have lots of friends.
 That box is full, and sometimes we’re not looking to wedge in another person, not one that’s now pretty awkwardly shaped to our lives.
 Friends enrich us but they won’t give us Better Together.
 We’re not vulnerable in the same way, a trust that bares us fully and kindles something rare and magical.